 - French fries from any restaurant that doesn’t slice their own fries daily.

 For anyone with a sulfite allergy, here is a list of some foods that naturally contain sulfites:

-- Grapes (which is why even no added sulfite wines still contain sulfites)
+- Grapes (even no added sulfites wines still contains sulfites)

 - Iceberg lettuce

 - There’s a lot more… but it varies depending on individual sensitivity.
 If you think you have an allergy, I recommend talking with your doctor.